 In the last week, we observed Visbot controller activity from servers in Sweden (

 188.8.131.52) and Germany (

 Private data is stored in somewhat random image files.
 So far we observed these filenames being used:

 bkg_btn-close2_bg.gif btn_back_bg_bg.gif btn_cancel_bg_bg.gif left_button_back.gif mage.jpg nav1_off_bg.gif notice-msg_bg.png section_menu_link_bg_bg.gif sort-arrow-down_bg.png

 The public key used to encrypt the stole data is included in the malware, but the private key is not.
 Until it surfaces, it is not possible to decrypt the contents.

-I have sent the list of malware-ridden stores to the authorities and major providers, so they can contact owners and agencies to fix skimming stores.
+We have shared the list of compromised stores with the authorities and major providers, so they can reach out to owners and agencies in order to resolve the situation.